jwalden/vulture-replication/README.md

 The structure of the index is as follows:
 ```
 {
-  u'992968': {'178813': [('M', 'js/src/jit/CodeGenerator.cpp'),
+  u'992968': {'178813': ['js/src/jit/CodeGenerator.cpp',
-                         ('M', 'js/src/jit/shared/CodeGenerator-shared.h')]},
+                         'js/src/jit/shared/CodeGenerator-shared.h']},
-  u'993546': {'178550': [('M', 'extensions/spellcheck/hunspell/src/hunspell_alloc_hooks.h'),
+  u'993546': {'178550': ['extensions/spellcheck/hunspell/src/hunspell_alloc_hooks.h'),
-                         ('M', 'extensions/spellcheck/hunspell/src/mozHunspell.cpp'),
+                         'extensions/spellcheck/hunspell/src/mozHunspell.cpp',
-                         ('M', 'extensions/spellcheck/hunspell/src/mozHunspell.h'),
+                         'extensions/spellcheck/hunspell/src/mozHunspell.h',
-                         ('M', 'gfx/thebes/gfxAndroidPlatform.cpp'),
+                         'gfx/thebes/gfxAndroidPlatform.cpp',
-                         ('M', 'xpcom/base/nsIMemoryReporter.idl'),
+                         'xpcom/base/nsIMemoryReporter.idl',
-                         ('M', 'xpcom/build/nsXPComInit.cpp')]},
+                         'xpcom/build/nsXPComInit.cpp']},
 }
 ```
 The key is again the vulnerability-related bug number.
 The value is another dict with the revision number as key and a list of files as value.
-The list of files contains the tuples as returned by the `status` function of a `hglib` client, i.e. `(code, file)`.

 #### Extracting Components
 This is the third index which fetches all the `.c`, `.cpp` and `.h` files from the repository and looks at the import statements.
-Building of this index is rather quick, it takes about 10-20 seconds.
+Building of this index is rather quick, it takes about 10-20 seconds, though adding the includes from the revision history (`--add-rev-history`) is very slow.
+The latter is only needed when you want to build the data set with the history included (`--build-dataset history` instead of `--build-dataset current`).

 The structure of the index is as follows:
 ```
 {
   'voip_metric': {'files': [('/home/hklauser/school/semester-6/BA/repos/mozilla-central/media/webrtc/trunk/webrtc/modules/rtp_rtcp/source/rtcp_packet', 'voip_metric.h')],
-                  'includes': set(['webrtc/base/basictypes.h', 'webrtc/modules/include/module_common_types.h']),
+                  'includes': [set(['webrtc/base/basictypes.h'], 'webrtc/modules/include/module_common_types.h']),
                   'vulncount': 0},
   'vorbis_analysis': {'files': [('/home/hklauser/school/semester-6/BA/repos/mozilla-central/media/libvorbis/lib', 'vorbis_analysis.c')],
-                      'includes': set(['codec_internal.h',
+                      'includes': [set(['codec_internal.h',
                                        'math.h',
                                        'misc.h',
                                        'ogg/ogg.h',